terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 details:

+hooks:
-hooks: One of your ancestors wronged a Moss Witch, who cursed their bloodline.
+- One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.
+- Mind was visited by Snake Eyes

 ---